Privacy Policy

 2. What we collect

-- Nothing else.
+• Nothing else.
 No accounts.
 No cookies.
 No tracking pixels.
-No browser fingerprinting.
-No analytics that identify individuals.
+No cross-site or cross-session identifiers.
 We do not host a contact form on the site — to reach us you email us directly from your own mail client, so the contents of that email go through your own email provider, not ours.

 3. Why we collect it